Navigation auf uzh.ch

 Nicolas Bueno

-Nicolas Bueno is assistant professor at Faculty of Law of UniDistance Suisse.
+Nicolas Bueno is an assistant professor at the Faculty of Law of UniDistance Suisse.
 He completed his doctorate in international public law at the University of Lausanne after a research stay at Columbia Law School in New York (2012-2013, Fulbright).
-He then conducted post-doctoral research at the University of Louvain (2016) and at The London School of Economics (2017) and at the University of Zurich (2018-2021).
+He then conducted post-doctoral research at the University of Louvain (2016), at The London School of Economics (2017) and the University of Zurich (2018-2021).
 He publishes on labour rights in supply chains and human rights due diligence.
-He gained practical experience conducting litigation at the Center for Constitutional and Human Rights (ECCHR) in Berlin (2014-2015) and he worked in the division of international investments and multinational business at the Swiss State Secretariat for Economic Affairs.
+He gained practical experience conducting litigation at the Center for Constitutional and Human Rights (ECCHR) in Berlin (2014-2015), and he worked in the division of international investments and multinational business at the Swiss State Secretariat for Economic Affairs.

 Cathrine Halsaa